Railroads

 Railroad Filming

 The steam locomotive used in the movie October Sky belongs to the Tennessee Valley Railroad Museum in Chattanooga, Tennessee.
 Rail Transportation Management Specialists (RTMS) was hired by the movie production company to coordinate all of the railroad equipment used in the movie.
 This included getting the Norfolk Southern railway to move the steam locomotive and a train of coal cars from Chattanooga to the filming locations around Knoxville.
 RTMS has to insure that trains were in the right place each day, that the proper permits had been obtained, that security was available, and a thousand other things.
 The RTMS web site used to have many pictures of the filming of October Sky and contains a lot of information on everything RTMS had to do for the filming.
 Unfortunately, all of the October Sky material has been removed.
-(We suspect their may have been copyright issues with Universal Pictures.) http://www.rtms-movietrains.com/index.htm
+(We suspect there may have been copyright issues with Universal Pictures.) http://www.rtms-movietrains.com/

 Norfolk & Western Railroad